top of page

 All Posts

-Just Cut the crust off
+Just cut the crust off

 January 6th.
 Wednesday night is church night.
 My youngest daughter and I headed into town that evening so she could attend her confirmation classe.
 As the confirmation coordinator, I was there to help out.
 Then, I received a text message from my middle daughter.
 She mentioned that Dad was driving her into town to drop her off at the church so I could assist her with a paper due the next day.
 My first thought—literally the first thought that crossed my mind—was, "That's strang